bmwcarit/Emma/doc/readme.md

 The CSV file has the following columns:

 * The address start, end and sizes: `addrStartHex; addrEndHex; sizeHex; addrStartDec; addrEndDec; sizeDec; sizeHumanReadable`
-* The section and module name: `section; moduleName` Note: If the image summary contains only sections, the column moduleName will be left empty.
+* The section and object name: `sectionName; moduleName` Note: If the image summary contains only sections, the column moduleName will be left empty.
 * `configID`, `memType` and `tag` are from the config files.
 * `vasName` is the virtual address space name defined in sections.json.
-The `DMA` field indicates whether a section/module is in a VAS.
+The `DMA` field indicates whether a section/object is in a VAS.
 * `category`: The category evaluated from categories*.json
 * `mapfile`: The mapfile, the entry originates from.
 * `overlapFlag`: Indicates whether one section overlaps with another.